isotopp/isotopp.github.io/content/posts/2021-03-29-mysql-date-time-dst.md

 1 row in set (0.00 sec)
 ```

-Thsi will also yield the correct result for the type-mixed difference I showed above:
+This will also yield the correct result for the type-mixed difference I showed above:

 ```sql
 mysql> select